-The view in your repository software and the Open from Server dialog show the file with the checked out icon.
+The view in your repository software and the Open from Server dialog show the file

 The Checked Out by field is set to your User Name.

 When you are finished authoring, save the document to the repository.
 Content components within this document will then be available for referencing by other documents